 \subsection{Context-Based Methods}

-\textbf{Context-based methods} utilize the inherent context information of the input image.
-Recent years have witnessed attempts to design novel predictive tasks for specific MIA tasks by training the network for prediction of the output class or localization of objects with the original image as the supervision signal \citep{bai2019self,spitzer2018improving,srinidhi2022self}. \citet{bai2019self} propose a proxy task to predict the anatomical positions from cardiac chamber view planes by applying an encoder-decoder structure.
+While reconstruction-based methods focus on pixel-level restoration, \textbf{context-based methods} take a different approach by exploiting the spatial and structural relationships within medical images.
+Researchers have explored novel predictive tasks for specific MIA tasks by training the network for prediction of the output class or localization of objects with the original image as the supervision signal \cite{bai2019self,spitzer2018improving,srinidhi2022self}.
+Bai \textit{et al.} \cite{bai2019self} propose a proxy task to predict the anatomical positions from cardiac chamber view planes by applying an encoder-decoder structure.
 This proxy task properly employs the chamber view plane information, which is available from cardiac MR scans easily.
-While \citet{zheng2023msvrl} aims to perform finer-grained representation and deal with different target scales by designing a multi-scale consistency objective to boost medical image segmentation.
-Further advancements in proxy tasks for 3D medical images are presented by \citet{he2023geometric}.
-They propose a novel paradigm, termed Geometric Visual Similarity Learning, which integrates a topological invariance prior into the assessment of inter-image similarity.
-This approach aims to ensure consistent representation of semantic regions.
-In addition, \citet{srinidhi2022self} propose an MIA-specific proxy task, Resolution Sequence Prediction, which utilizes the multi-resolution information contained in the pyramid structure of WSIs.
-A neural network is employed to predict the order of multi-resolution image patches out of all possible sequences that can be generated from these patches.
-In this way, both contextual structure and local details can be captured by the network at lower and higher magnifications, respectively.
+Zheng \textit{et al.} \cite{zheng2023msvrl} enhance medical image segmentation through multi-scale consistency objectives for finer-grained representation across different target scales.
+For 3D medical images, He \textit{et al.} \cite{he2023geometric} introduce Geometric Visual Similarity Learning, incorporating topological invariance prior to ensure consistent representation of semantic regions.
+Meanwhile, Srinidhi \textit{et al.} \cite{srinidhi2022self} propose Resolution Sequence Prediction for whole slide images (WSIs), training networks to predict the order of multi-resolution patches, thereby capturing both contextual structure at lower magnifications and local details at higher magnifications.